Frequently Asked Questions

 The CLA is comprised of members located throughout the United States.
 As a member of the CLA you will feel the support from union members across the country working in building construction, highway and heavy construction, transportation, manufacturing, service, and agricultural industries.

 Christian Principles are in our founding and guiding philosophy, the CLA is not a church or a church-based organization.
 We provide representation regardless of religion, creed, race, color or national origin.

 Will my dues support politicians or political activity?

-No. But did you know that many unions support certain political parties or agendas.
-We believe that you should have the right to make up your own mind about what political party to support.
+No. We believe that you should have the right to make up your own mind about what political party to support.

 What type of benefits does the CLA-USA offer?

-Our members are provided access to health insurance, life insurance, dental, vision, income replacement insurance and defined benefit and defined contribution retirement benefits along with 401(k) plans.
+Our members are provided access to health insurance, life insurance, dental, vision, income replacement insurance, defined benefit and defined contribution retirement benefits along with 401(k) plans.

 If I join the CLA, can my employer fire me?

 Federal law gives workers the right to unionize without punishment or retaliation.
 The CLA will support you in enforcing the law if your employer threatens dismissal, layoff, reduced hours, or closure, that such actions are illegal.